Chadius/creatingsymmetry/docs/lattice_square.md

 - `power_m = original_power_n`

 ## p4g and p4m
 Some formulas will generate p4g and p4m symmetry.
-If each term's `power_n` and `power_m` have an even sum, you will get both.
+If each term's `power_n` and `power_m` have an even sum, the pattern will have all of these symmetries.

 ![Transformed rainbow stripe image into a square lattice with p4m symmetry, forming a tilted purple and blue checkerboard pattern](../example/lattices/rainbow_stripe_lattice_square_p4m_and_p4g.png)